-- How To: Prepare Your Home for Guests with Limited Mobility
+- How to Prepare Your Home for Guests with Limited Mobility

-Place portable wheelchair ramps over the front steps to get your guest into the house easily and safely.
-Many are constructed of lightweight aluminum, and some wheelchair ramps even fold up when not in use so that they can quickly be stored away.
-Make sure the sidewalk is completely clear of snow and ice, and relocate planters or other decorations that may get in the way of a scooter, walker or power chair.
-Outdoor steps should be in good condition, free of debris and have non-slip stair treads for the most secure footing possible.
-Inside, if a staircase is not carpeted, adhesive non-slip strips can be added to make them less slippery.
+Placing portable wheelchair ramps over the front steps will allow your guest to enter the house safely and easily.
+Many are constructed of lightweight aluminum, and some wheelchair ramps fold up when not in use so they can be quickly stored away.
+Read our article on How to Choose the Correct Wheelchair Ramp to further assist you in selecting the best wheelchair ramp.

+Make sure the sidewalk is completely clear of snow and ice, and relocate planters or other decorations that may get in the way of a scooter, walker, or power chair.
+Outdoor steps should be kept in good condition, free of debris, and have non-slip treads for the most secure footing possible.
+If an indoor staircase is not carpeted, adhesive non-slip strips can be applied for additional friction.

 A threshold leading from one room to the next with a significant rise or drop in floor level presents yet another risk.
-Low profile threshold ramps (one on each side, if necessary) make the transition from dining room to living room smooth and accident-free.
+Low-profile threshold ramps (one on each side, if necessary) make the transition from dining room to living room smooth and accident-free.